StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 Bifold = DotMix modified to being almost unrecognizable

 - Fork operation is fast and simple
-- "Dot product" = reduce by non-linear doubly bijective op
+- “Dot product” = reduce by non-linear doubly bijective op
 - Can safely accumulate into main RNG state
 - Can safely interleave main RNG usage
 - Collision probability is $1/2^{256}$ — effectively impossible